ParEVO: Synthesizing Code for Irregular Data: High-Performance Parallelism through Agentic Evolution: Experimental Results

 \textbf{Methodological Note on Expected Speedup.} In traditional systems literature, the geometric mean is typically used to average normalized execution times of a static benchmark suite across different hardware.
 However, in the context of zero-shot code generation over a large distribution of tasks (ParEval), we conceptualize performance formally as an expected capability reward.
 Specifically, we report the arithmetic mean of \texttt{Speedup@1} to represent the \emph{expected speedup} ($\mathbb{E}[S]$) a user would experience when querying the model with a random task from the problem domain.
 This aligns directly with standard machine learning evaluation practices for reporting expected test-time rewards over a distribution, as opposed to summarizing the total execution time of a fixed static workload.

 \cref{tab:pareval-results} presents the performance of local and commercial models.
 Our fine-tuned models (\textbf{Gemini-2.5-Parlay} and \textbf{DeepSeek-Parlay}) significantly outperform their base counterparts.
-Notably, \textbf{Gemini-2.5-Parlay} achieves an average $106\times$ speedup over the baseline, driven by its ability to generate valid, compilable parallel code (\texttt{Build@1} 0.84 vs 0.25 of the state-of-the-art \texttt{Gemini 3.0 Pro}).
+Notably, \textbf{Gemini-2.5-Parlay} achieves an average $107\times$ speedup over the baseline provided by ParEval, driven by its ability to generate valid, compilable parallel code (\texttt{Build@1} 0.81 vs 0.25 of the state-of-the-art \texttt{Gemini 3.0 Pro}).
 Even our smallest fine-tuned model, DeepSeek-Parlay (with 6.7b parameters) is able to beat the commercial state-of-the-art \texttt{Gemini-3-Pro}.
+The \verb|Speedup@1| metric is the arithmetic mean of the expected best performance speedups across all 59 problems relative to a sequential baseline.
+The exceptionally high 107.43x mean for Gemini-2.5-Parlay is driven by heavy-tailed performance on specific irregular tasks (e.g., \verb|34_scan_largest_contiguous_subarray_sum|), where the model discovered an optimal prefix-sum algorithm while the baseline sequential implementation is heavily bottlenecked by nested loops.

-\paragraph{Impact of Fine-tuning on Code Quality.} As illustrated in \cref{fig:pareval-ft-gemini-code-contest}, fine-tuning yields a dramatic improvement across all three performance metrics.
-The base Gemini-2.5-Pro model frequently struggles with the strict type system of parallel libraries, resulting in low compilation rates (\texttt{Build@1}).
-In contrast, \sys demonstrates a near-perfect \texttt{Build@1} rate, indicating that the model has successfully internalized the syntactic constraints of ParlayLib.
-This syntactic grounding translates directly into algorithmic efficacy: the fine-tuned model not only generates compilable code but consistently selects efficient parallel patterns, driving substantial gains in both functional correctness (\texttt{Pass@1}) and runtime performance (\texttt{Speedup@1}), where it achieves orders-of-magnitude improvements over the baseline.
+\paragraph{Impact of Fine-tuning on Code Quality.} As illustrated in \cref{fig:pareval-ft-gemini-code-contest}, the most consistent effect of fine-tuning is on runtime performance: \sys produces faster code in eleven of twelve categories, frequently by an order of magnitude, indicating that the model learns to select more efficient parallel patterns by using ParlayLib primitives rather than merely valid ones.
+The effect on \texttt{Build@1} and \texttt{Pass@1} is category-dependent.
+Fine-tuning yields its largest correctness gains precisely where the base model was weakest at expressing the appropriate ParlayLib idiom—most notably \texttt{graph} ($\texttt{Build@1}:0.62 \rightarrow 0.97$, $\texttt{Pass@1}:0.42 \rightarrow 0.76)$ and \texttt{histogram} ($\texttt{Pass@1}:0.19 \rightarrow 0.63$), while incurring mild regressions on categories the base already handled well (e.g., \texttt{fft}, \texttt{geometry}, \texttt{search}).